 - Basic Infos: It will enable you to Set Sandbox name, path, enable/disable networking and VGpu

-- Mapped folders: It can share a new folder from the host computer, edit existing and remove.
+- Mapped folders: It can share a new folder from the host computer, edit the existing and remove it.

 - Command: Add/Remove/Edit existing startup commands.

 To learn how to use it, follow this link where it is explained how to load a sandbox, manage mapped folders, use commands, and so on.